 Criminal Practice is a thorough, up-to-date and practical guide to how solicitors in criminal practice work.
 It starts at the police station and covers how cases progress to trial and sentence.
 It looks at adult and juvenile defendants and the range of appeal processes available to both.

-About the author: Sean Hutton is an Associate Professor at The University of Law in Leeds.
+About the author: Sean Hutton is an Associate Professor and Head of Design and Assessment at The University of Law in Leeds.
 He is also a practising criminal defence solicitor and former member of the Law Society’s Higher Rights of Audience Exam Board and Quality Assurer for the Criminal Litigation Accreditation Scheme on behalf of the SRA.

 This book is part of a series of 15 study manuals that have been specially designed to cover the Solicitors Regulation Authority (SRA) syllabus for the Solicitors Qualifying Examination (SQE1) in a concise and tightly focused manner.